davesnx/styled-ppx/documents/css-extraction.md

 `[%styled.<tag>]` component the CU minted.
-The longident is the fully-qualified path users would write to reference the binding from another module; the identity is the binding's build-independent `cid-...` class (see "Identity classes" below) — a `$(binding)` selector reference resolves to this, verbatim; the class string is the space-separated list of atomized class names the PPX produced, kept only as a content fingerprint so the aggregator can tell
+The longident is the fully-qualified path users would write to reference the binding from another module; the identity is the binding's build-independent `id-...` class (see "Identity classes" below) — a `$(binding)` selector reference resolves to this, verbatim; the class string is the space-separated list of atomized class names the PPX produced, kept only as a content fingerprint so the aggregator can tell